 So, you’ve decided to make the jump into EDI.

 You may not know much about trading partner compliance or EDI technology because a client has forced the issue, a business process has become too cumbersome, or there is an internal push for lowering costs that has led you to the Internet in search of the best EDI providers.

-I’m not going to lie; this is a big step.
-But you can learn EDI (download our EDI 101 Guide), and here I’ve outline the three biggest issues you must consider before finalizing your EDI project plan.
+This is a big step, but you can learn EDI (download our EDI 101 Guide), and here we have outlined the three biggest issues you must consider before finalizing your EDI project plan.

 1. How much volume will you have?

 It may be tough to answer this question if this is your first trading partner.
 However, if you have already established a paper or email relationship then simply add up every document and email exchange that correlates with these business transactions:

 If your industry is outside the retail space, you may want to focus on Warehouse Orders, Load Tenders, Health Care Claims and/or Benefit Enrollments.